Master's degree in Health Care, Clinical Optometry (MOptom)

 Educational and professional objectives

-This education provides biomedical and specialized ocular sciences at the advanced level to formulate a differential diagnosis and to make evidence-based management plans independently for prescribing treatments to manage ocular diseases.
-In addition, you will learn to recognize ocular signs of systemic diseases that can be used as information for treating patients' general health, or that may lead to previous detection of unidentified systemic health disorders.
+This education provides biomedical and specialized ocular sciences at the advanced level and gives you further competency to practice clinical optometry.
+In addition, you will learn to recognize ocular signs of systemic diseases that can be used as information for treating patients' general health, or that may lead to the previous detection of unidentified systemic health disorders.
 A multidisciplinary approach to manage patients who require treatment for their chronic and/or acute conditions and the need for appropriate referrals will also be taught.

 After graduation, you will be able to work independently as a clinical eye specialist; clinical instructor and lecturer, or a clinical researcher in different kind of eye care organizations as a part of a multidisciplinary health care team on a national and international level.